aws-samples/config-resource-compliance-dashboard/pre-processing/multi-account-design-decision.md

 volume is **~100,000 history files/day** (range ~50k-200k, workload-dependent) plus **~1,000
 snapshot files/day** at 24h snapshot frequency.

-Replication, by contrast, lets pre-processing run within the Dashboard account exactly as it does in a single-account deployment: only genuinely **oversized** files ever reach Fargate; everything else is cheap.
+Replication, by contrast, lets preprocessing run within the Dashboard account exactly as it does in a single-account deployment: only genuinely **oversized** files ever reach Fargate; everything else is cheap.
 The transient bucket (with a tight lifecycle) costs almost nothing.